standder/python-study/README.md

 # python-study
-this is my python study project file
+this is my python study notes